Krylov Complexity in early universe: Krylov complexity with open-system methodology

-The preheating process in MD and RD is a highly non-equilibrium process that creates particles \cite{Kofman:1997yn, Shtanov:1994ce}.
-In addition, Ref. \cite{Cheung:2007st} demonstrated that the universe's evolution breaks the time invariance when the temporal direction is reversed, leading to a violation of energy conservation.
-Due to these reasons, the open system approach is considered to be more realistic compared to the closed system method.
-We will follow the method of \cite{Bhattacharya:2022gbz} to investigate the Krylov complexity.
+The preheating process during the MD and RD eras is a highly non-equilibrium phenomenon that generates particles \cite{Kofman:1997yn, Shtanov:1994ce}.
+Furthermore, Ref. \cite{Cheung:2007st} demonstrated that the evolution of the universe breaks time-reversal invariance, leading to a violation of energy conservation.
+For these reasons, the open-system methodology is regarded as more realistic than the closed-system approach.
+Several open-system methodologies exist for investigating Krylov complexity.
+Here, we will implement the generalization of the Lanczos algorithm to the Arnoldi iteration via the Heissenberg form \cite{Bhattacharjee:2022lzy,Bhattacharya:2022gbz,Liu:2022god,Nizami:2023dkf,Nandy:2024evd}.
+Let us review this Arnoldi iteration step by step.
+We begin by recalling the general Lindblad master equation \cite{Lindblad:1975ef}:

+where $\rho$ is the density matrix, $H$ is the Hamiltonian, and $L_k^\dagger$ denotes the jump operator (which in our context corresponds to the annihilation operator).
+Following [81], we consider the open-system dynamics in an infinite-temperature environment.
+Specifically, we identify the system state $\rho$ with the maximally mixed state (infinite temperature state) $\rho_\infty$ due to the extremal high temperature for the early universe.
+This assumption defines the inner product for the operator space as $(A, B) = \text{Tr}(\rho_\infty A^\dagger B)$, which is central to our Krylov complexity calculations.
+Under this approximation, we obtain